 Benefit Description You Pay Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: \$20 per office visit \$20 per office visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy)

-Professional services - continued on next page
+Services include: \$20 per office visit \$20 per office visit Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Applied Behavior Analysis (ABA) High Option Standard Option The Plan covers medically necessary Applied Behavior Analysis (ABA) therapy when provided by network behavioral health providers.
+These providers include: \$20 per visit \$20 per visit Providers who are licensed or who possess a state-issued or state-sanctioned certification in ABA therapy.
+Behavior analysts certified by the Behavior Analyst Certification Board (BACB).
+Registered Behavior Technicians (RBTs) certified by the BACB or equivalent paraprofessionals who work under the supervision of a licensed provider or a certified behavior analyst.
+Note: Requires Precertification.
+See "Services requiring our prior approval" on page 22.
+You are responsible for ensuring that we are asked to precertify your care.
+You should always ask your physician or hospital whether they have contacted us.
+For precertification or criteria subject to medical necessity, please contact us at 800-537-9384.

-Benefit Description You Pay Professional services (cont.)
-High Option Standard Option Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment \$20 per office visit \$20 per office visit Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Diagnostic High Option Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner \$20 per office visit \$20 per office visit Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient hospital or other covered facility High Option Standard Option Inpatient services provided and billed by a hospital or other covered facility including an overnight residential treatment facility • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services \$200 per day up to a maximum of \$600 per admission 15% of Plan Allowance Inpatient diagnostic tests provided and billed by a hospital or other covered facility Outpatient hospital or other covered facility High Option Standard Option Outpatient services provided and billed by a hospital or other covered facility \$20 per office visit \$20 per office visit Services in approved treatment programs, such as partial hospitalization, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment Not Covered High Option Standard Option Educational services for treatment of behavioral disorders Services in half-way houses Applied Behavioral Analysis (ABA) All charges All charges
+Benefit Description You Pay Diagnostic High Option Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner \$20 per office visit \$20 per office visit Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient hospital or other covered facility High Option Standard Option Inpatient services provided and billed by a hospital or other covered facility including an overnight residential treatment facility \$200 per day up to a maximum of \$600 per admission 15% of Plan Allowance Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Inpatient diagnostic tests provided and billed by a hospital or other covered facility Outpatient hospital or other covered facility High Option Standard Option Outpatient services provided and billed by a hospital or other covered facility \$20 per office visit \$20 per office visit Services in approved treatment programs, such as partial hospitalization, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment Not Covered High Option Standard Option Educational services for treatment of behavioral disorders Services in half-way houses All charges All charges